Ah, wonder weeks! You’ve heard of them – but what do they mean? When will they happen? And most importantly – how do you survive them?

 Ok, so you know when the storms are coming and why.
 All that learning and growing is wonderful for your baby – but less so for you, the exhausted caregiver!
-So how do you survive the wonder weeks?

 Your baby can cry and be unsettled no matter how well you are caring for them.
 Remember crying is the only way your baby can communicate with you at the moment.
 Your baby isn’t trying to get at you and won’t be spoilt if you comfort them.
 If you think your baby’s crying might be colic, there are some great tips for things to try.

-Expect clinginess.
 It’s normal for babies to be less settled and more clingy at these times.
 Be patient, this will pass as your baby adjusts to their new stage of development.

 It’s ok to find it hard.
 Trying to comfort a crying or unsettled baby can make you feel impatient, frustrated, upset or helpless.
 These feelings are normal – they don’t mean you’re not a great mum, probably just a weary one!